ealker/etudes/README.md

 # programming-practice
-This repo is a collection of my "deliberate practice" of programming.
-Here you'll find a collection of interview questions and answers à la manière de leetcode, HackerRank, etc.
+This repo is used for deliberate programming practice.
+Here you'll find interview questions and answers à la manière de leetcode, HackerRank, etc.

 My brilliant former piano teacher once said to me _"Don't take notice of the quote 'practice makes perfect', it's incorrect.
 It should be 'Perfect practices makes perfect'."_.
 She was trying to impart the power of [deliberate practice](https://jamesclear.com/deliberate-practice-theory).
 I thought it was wonderfully original.
 It turns out she probably stole that quote from [Vince Lombardi](https://www.brainyquote.com/quotes/vince_lombardi_138158).